Collective effects of neighbouring melting ice objects: Conclusion

 \section{Conclusion}

 We have studied the collective effects of the melting of two water-immersed and vertically aligned ice bodies.
 By performing numerical simulations, varying the initial displacement and considering different Rayleigh numbers (corresponding to changing the objects' size), we have shown that the melting time of the lower object drastically varies, depending on the initial distance to the body above.
-When the objects are close together, the cold water plume that flows from the upper object onto the lower one is laminar, which shields the bottom object and extends its melting time.
-When the distance increases, even though the ambient fluid around the lower object is cold, the plume is unstable and we observe flow separation and an intensification in circulation, resulting in enhanced melting.
+When the objects are close together, the cold water plume that flows from the upper object onto the lower one is laminar, which shields the bottom object and extends its melting time by more than $20\%$.
+When the distance increases, the plume is unstable and we observe flow separation, leading to a circulation that increases the local heat flux, accelerating the melting by more than $10\%$.
 We linked this enhancement to the formation of a cavity on the lower face of the bottom object.
-We observed that in the configuration explored in this work, a good criterion for predicting whether melting will be enhanced or delayed is to quantify the typical flapping amplitude of the plume of a single object (the reference case considered here).
+We observed that in the configuration explored in this work, a good criterion for predicting whether melting will be enhanced or delayed is to quantify the typical horizontal spread of the plume of a single object (the reference case considered here).
 This provides hints for the expected behaviour when considering different object shapes, and possibly other configurations.

-We observed that the two reported regimes are present for all the object sizes considered.
-However, the inter-object distance at which this occurs has a strong, non monotonic dependence on the initial Rayleigh number when measured in units of the thermal boundary layer $\delta_\text{th}$.
+We observed that the two reported regimes of enhanced and delayed melting of the bottom object are present for all the object sizes considered.
+However, the inter-object distance, when measured in units of $\delta_\text{th}$, at which the transition between these two behaviours occurs has a strong, non-monotonic dependence on the initial Rayleigh number.
 The distance has a maximum around the values of $\text{Ra}$ at which the plumes transition to a turbulent-like state, displaying higher fluctuations.
 In this range of $\text{Ra}$ we also observed a change in morphology, with a cavity forming on the upper face of the object below.